 Once the children are able to focus their attention for 3 to 10 breaths, depending on how many they started using, they can continue to add a bean a day.
 This becomes a wonderful way for the children to practice and continue to extend their concentration.
 Children can make little purses or containers for keeping their beans and felt together.
 This adds a special element of care and respect to the materials and practice.

 We recommend helping your child create a little shrine or altar.
 At Tara Redwood School, we call this the Peace Place.
 The bean purse can be kept there as well as a little gong and various other items that symbolize peace for the child.
 The child can use this space as their own precious place to have some time alone, center, contemplate, resolve conflicts, regulate their emotions or simply find solace in silence.

 Pam Cayton has worked since 1989 to create, implement and research strategies for awakening compassion, wisdom and social responsibility in the minds and hearts of children.
 Her projects include Tara Redwood School, a school for young children in California, and Creating Compassionate Cultures, an organization dedicated to providing trainings and materials to support holistic education for children based off of Essential Education principles.

-- Tagged: children, creating compassionate cultures, meditation, pam cayton, parenting, tara redwood school
+- Tagged: children, creating compassionate cultures, mandala, meditation, pam cayton, parenting, tara redwood school

 Lama Yeshe’s Wisdom